AlwynYin/psnotes/docs/index.md

 - The top one in the panel will display as the top one in the image
 - Users can drag layers up and down in the panel to change the order of layers
 - The top image will cover the one under it by default (100% opacity) and will be invisible at 0% opacity
 - A good layer panel can keep the project organized.

 ## Transforms

 ---
-TODO
+Transformation is a very commonly used shortcut key, which includes common functions such as scaling, rotation, distortion, perspective, horizontal flip, and vertical flip.

+We can use these functions to adjust the shape of the image or selected layer at will.

+After calling out the transformation, there will be 8 points in each part of the picture.
+You can adjust the size and proportion of the photo by dragging different points.
+Place the mouse on the top of the photo and click and drag the photo to adjust the position of the photo.
+The desired effect can also be obtained through the superposition of functions.

 ## Layer Styles